 I’ll be taking my measurements and weight on Sunday morning and then plan to put my scale in the garage.
 Don’t need it for the next 30 days!

 I plan to continue with my CrossFit workouts during my Whole 30.
 During my first one, I didn’t exercise at all and still had weight loss and other non-scale victories.
 We will see how it goes!
-I know with the extra movement, I am going to need a lot more fuel.

 I don't keep track of calories or portions when I do the Whole 30.
 If you want to, go ahead but the plan shouldn't feel restrictive.
 It should make you feel good.

 And, Melissa posted this the other day and I keep thinking about it.
 "It is only 30 days!"

 You can do anything for 30 days!